-Unit 1: AS Unit 2: AS Unit 3: A2 Unit 4: A2 Examination of 80 marks; duration 1 hour 30 mins; 25% of A Level grade.
-Examination of 80 marks; duration 1 hour 30 mins; 25% of A Level grade.
-Examination of 80 marks; duration 2 hours; 25% of A Level grade.
-Examination of 80 marks; duration 2 hours; 25% of A Level grade.
-Examination Examination is in two sections and consists of multiple choice questions and data response questions.
-Examination is in two sections and consists of multiple choice questions and data response questions.
-Examination is in two sections and consists of data response questions and questions based on case studies. is in two sections and consists of data response questions and questions based on case studies.
+Unit 1: AS Unit 2: AS Unit 3: A2 Unit 4: A2 Examination of 80 marks; Examination of 80 marks; Examination of 80 marks; Examination of 80 marks; duration 1 hour 30 mins; 25% duration 1 hour 30 mins; 25% duration 2 hours; 25% of A duration 2 hours; 25% of A of A Level grade. of A Level grade.
+Level grade.
+Level grade.
+Examination is Examination is in two Examination is in two consists of sections and consists of data response questions and in two sections and consists sections and consists of sections and consists of of data response questions multiple choice questions and multiple choice questions and and questions based on case data response questions. data response questions. studies.